 - be in good academic and disciplinary standing with the university

 The Distinguished Communicator program is a progressive program with deadlines along the way.
 The personal tracking document can give you a better idea of when you should begin certain components and when your due dates are.
-If you haven’t already done so, sign up for a housekeeping meeting to meet and map out your personal plan toward certification.
+If you haven’t already done so, sign up for a housekeeping meeting to meet and map out your personal plan toward becoming a Distinguished Communicator.

 It takes continuous practice to build and improve your Communication Skills, which is why you will undergo a variety of learning experiences throughout your Distinguished Communicator journey, including class instruction, workshop training, and individual advising.